Royal Rendezvous: Rules

-The sixteen cards in the reserve are available for only to the foundations; they are not for building.
+The sixteen cards in the reserve are available only to the foundations; they are not for building.
 Any space left behind in the reserve is filled by a card from the wastepile or, if one has not been built yet, the stock.

 When no moves are possible from the reserve, the stock is dealt, one at a time to the wastepile.
 The top card is available to be played directly to the foundation or used to fill up gaps in the reserve.
-The stock can only be dealt once.
+The stock can only be dealt with once.

 The game ends as soon as the stock runs out.
 The game is considered won when all cards end up in the foundations.

 Related games

 Other solitaire games which are similar to Royal Rendezvous (building up foundations by suit in twos, and using a reserve) include Odd and Even and Royal Cotillion.